 Ronald Breaker (MCDB) also studies catalytic nucleic acids.
 His lab develops RNA “molecular switches” whose functions can be controlled by small organic molecules.

-Matthew Simon studies chromatin and large non-coding RNAs (1ncRNAs).
+Matthew Simon (MBB) studies chromatin and large non-coding RNAs (1ncRNAs).
 Many of the projects in his lab include technology development, and use approaches from protein engineering, synthetic chemistry, nucleoside biochemistry, molecular biology and genomics to investigate the molecules that regulate our genomes.

 Scott Strobel (MB&B) investigates the chemical basis of nucleic acid biological functions including RNA catalysis, RNA modification and RNA cytoplasmic localization.